sberan/Fixy/README.md

             - Employee(samir)
             - Employee(michael)

+Package declarations are scoped to the file, and files are guaranteed to only import one time, regardless of how many times they are declared.

 Processors
 -------------
 Processors allow you to simulate stored procedures and other junk before your entities get persisted.